That's a nice compliment you're not hearing

 The rewards of hearing your best go well beyond being able to hear compliments on National Compliment Day.
 Research published in the June 2016 issue of The Hearing Review from self-reported information collected on more than 120,000 hearing aid owners in six different countries indicate a high percentage (70%-84%) are satisfied with their devices.
 Respondents gave their hearing aids credit for improving relationships at home and at work, gave them a better sense of safety and independence, and improved their memory and mental health.

 Of course, the only way to determine if you have hearing loss is to schedule an appointment for a hearing evaluation with a hearing healthcare professional.
 The process is easy and painless.
-You can find a local hearing healthcare professional in Healthy Hearing’s Find a Professional directory.
+You can find a local hearing healthcare professional in Healthy Hearing’s Find a Clinic directory.
 Compliments aside, it may be one of the healthiest things you do for yourself and your family.